icopy-site/awesome/docs/awesome/awesome-hacking.md

 A curated list of awesome Hacking.
 Inspired by [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning/)

-If you want to contribute to this list (https://github.com/carpedm20/awesome-hacking/blob/master/please do), send me a pull request or contact me [@carpedm20](https://twitter.com/carpedm20)
+If you want to contribute to this list (please do), send me a pull request or contact me [@carpedm20](https://twitter.com/carpedm20)

 For a list of free hacking books available for download, go [here](https://github.com/Hack-with-Github/Free-Security-eBooks)